-A certain experience is emphasized relative to the extreme memorable opposite experience of the same thing.
+In a practical sense, a certain experience is emphasized relative to the extreme memorable opposite experience of the same thing.
 Ex.
-Happiness-Sadness, Dark - Light, Contrasting Tones (Green- Red), Soft- Hard, etc.
+Happiness-Sadness, Dark - Light, Contrasting Tones (Green- Red), Soft- Hard, etc. The rate of significance or value of a certain element (positive experience) is relative to its departure from its contrast (negative experience) or their point of neutrality. (-1, 0, +1).

-With a given subject, topic or theme, make the best representation you can explore incorporating the idea or element that has to do with NEGATIVE / POSITIVE.
+With a given subject, topic, or theme, make the best representation you can explore incorporating the idea or element that has to do with NEGATIVE / POSITIVE.

-PROCESS / MEDIA / TOOLS PHILOSOPHY EXPRESSION CHALLENGE Exploring and expressing consciousness on the chosen subject or theme maximizing efficiency in the utilization of materials, media, tools and techniques while integrating the idea of NEGATIVE / POSITIVE; Exploring and expressing consciousness towards the idea of NEGATIVE / POSITIVE as it can be integrated in the thoughts of subject matter; Exploring and expressing the thoughts of the subject matter focusing on the value of expression while integrating the idea of NEGATIVE / POSITIVE; What are tools necessary to represent the design in mind effectively?
-How the motivation be expressed efficiently?
-Why such expression should exist?
+PROCESS / MEDIA / TOOLS PHILOSOPHY EXPRESSION CHALLENGE ■ Exploring and expressing consciousness on the chosen subject or theme maximizing efficiency in the utilization of materials, media, tools, and techniques while integrating the idea of NEGATIVE / POSITIVE; Exploring and expressing consciousness towards the idea of NEGATIVE / POSITIVE as it can be integrated in the thoughts of subject matter.
+Exploring and expressing the thoughts of the subject matter focusing on the value of expression while integrating the idea of NEGATIVE / POSITIVE; What tools are necessary to represent the design in mind effectively?
+How be the motivation expressed efficiently?
+Why should such expression exist?

-JANUARY SUS - SUSTAINED INVESTIGATION)
+JANUARY

-WEEK 1 WEEK 2 WEEK 3 WEEK 4
+SUSTAINED INVESTIGATION

-RHYTHM PROPORTION EMPHASIS CONTRAST
+WEEK 1 WEEK 2 WEEK 3 WEEK 4 RHYTHM PROPORTION EMPHASIS CONTRAST

-RHYTHM - repetition of similar elements suggesting an organized movement or behaved pattern of visual, dimensional, sonic and motion element.
+RHYTHM - regular repetition of similar elements suggesting an organized movement or behaved pattern of visual, dimensional, sonic and motion element.

-In visual or dimensional perspective, it refers to a well-organized change in the properties of a certain particle or wave over a period of time or within a space.
+In visual or dimensional perspective, it refers to a well-organized change in the properties of a certain particle or wave over a period or within a space.

-With a given subject, topic or theme, make the best representation you can explore incorporating the idea or element that has to do with RHYTHM.
+With a given subject, topic, or theme, make the best representation you can explore incorporating the idea or element that has to do with RHYTHM.

-PROCESS / MEDIA / TOOLS PHILOSOPHY EXPRESSION CHALLENGE Exploring and expressing consciousness on the chosen subject or theme maximizing efficiency in the utilization of materials, media, tools and techniques while integrating the idea of RHYTHM; Exploring and expressing consciousness towards the idea of RHYTHM as it can be integrated in the thoughts of subject matter; Exploring and expressing the thoughts of the subject matter focusing on the value of expression while integrating the idea of RHYTHM; What are tools necessary to represent the design in mind effectively?
-How the motivation be expressed efficiently?
-Why such expression should exist?
+PROCESS / MEDIA / TOOLS PHILOSOPHY EXPRESSION CHALLENGE ■ Exploring and expressing consciousness on the chosen subject or theme maximizing efficiency in the utilization of materials, media, tools, and techniques while integrating the idea of RHYTHM; Exploring and expressing consciousness towards the idea of RHYTHM as it can be integrated in the thoughts of subject matter.
+Exploring and expressing the thoughts of the subject matter focusing on the value of expression while integrating the idea of RHYTHM; What tools are necessary to represent the design in mind effectively?
+How be the motivation expressed efficiently?
+Why should such expression exist?